openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 13: Minimum dim level

 Minimum dim level.
-Default setting: 2, available settings: 3 - 255.
+<p&gtDefault setting: 2, available settings: 3 - 255.</p&gt
 Values in the range 2 to 255 may be set.

 The manufacturer defined default value is ```2```.